divenyijanos/eliminating-bias-in-bandit/README.md

-# Eliminating Bias in Treatment Effect EStimation Arising from Adaptively Collected Data
+# Eliminating Bias in Treatment Effect Estimation Arising from Adaptively Collected Data

 This repo contains the simulation code and the latest version of my paper.